 She discusses the Jewish notion of the soul, nephesh, ‘which is not something preexistent but emergent – forming in and through physicality and relational experience.’

 This suggests that we need our bodies to claim our souls.
 The body is where every virtue lives or dies, but more: our bodies are access points to mystery.
 And in some way that barely makes sense to me, I’m sure that we have to have feet planted on the ground, literally and metaphysically, to reach towards what is beyond and above us.
 Our bodies tell us the truth of life that our minds can deny.

 Recently, I have been especially aware of the inseparable nature of mind-body.
-With just over a month to go until I move, and still a lot of uncertainty around my future, though my mindfulness practice has been helpful, in that I am more conscious of what I am experiencing and less inclined to try to escape uncomfortable feelings and sensations, still, I have noticed how my body tells the full truth.
+With just over a month to go until I move, and still a lot of uncertainty around my future, though my mindfulness practice has been helpful in that I am more conscious of what I am experiencing and less inclined to try to escape uncomfortable feelings and sensations, still, I have noticed how my body tells the full truth.
 For the last few weeks my stomach has been uncomfortable, which I know and accept is a reaction to my current situation.
 But also, I’ve noticed the strong physical reactions I’ve had around certain events and decisions involving my future, and I see how these have been guiding me in the direction I am meant to go, taking over when my mind got stuck or lost in fearfulness.
-So despite not enjoying these physical reactions, I am grateful to them, and am learning to listen to them more.
+So despite not always enjoying these physical reactions, I am grateful to them, and am learning to listen to them more.
 And keep repeating Hameed Ali’s question:

 ‘If you aren’t in your body, what significance is there in your experience this moment?’